botanarede/beddel-chat/README.md

 - Node.js 20+
 - pnpm 10+
-- Google Gemini API Key
+- API Key for at least one provider (Gemini, Bedrock, or OpenRouter)

 ### 1. Clone the repository